smebberson/docker-alpine/README.md

 Latest version is `3.0.1`, or `latest` ([VERSIONS.md](https://github.com/smebberson/docker-alpine/blob/master/alpine-nodejs/VERSIONS.md)).

+### alpine-rabbitmq

+This image inherits from alpine-confd, and includes [RabbitMQ][rabbitmq].
+You can [read about using this image and customising it here](https://github.com/smebberson/docker-alpine/tree/master/alpine-rabbitmq).

+Latest version is `1.0.0`, or `latest` ([VERSIONS.md](https://github.com/smebberson/docker-alpine/blob/master/alpine-rabbitmq/VERSIONS.md)).

 ### alpine-redis

 This image inherits from alpine-base, and includes Redis.
 You can [read about using this image and customising it here](https://github.com/smebberson/docker-alpine/tree/master/alpine-redis).